- Routine maintenance is essential to preventing fires. Smoke detectors, furnace filters and gutters should all be checked regularly.

 3. Fireproof your grill and outdoor dining area

-In our dry summer months, it can be especially easy for a fire to start from a barbecue or backyard grill.
+In the summer months, it can be especially easy for a fire to start from a barbecue or backyard grill.
 Be sure your grill is placed away from trees or shrubs and cut down overhanging branches to reduce your backyard fire risk.

-When purchasing outdoor furniture, look at the labels carefully.
-Most new patio furniture will be fire-resistant, but you may have to apply a flame retardant to older furniture.
+Next, read labels carefully when decorating an inviting outdoor space to dine and hang out.
+While most new patio furniture will be fire-resistant, you may have to apply a flame retardant to older furniture.

 4. Remove debris from gutters and roof areas

-If embers enter your overflowing gutters, a fire can break out easily — especially in dry conditions.
-Be sure to remove all debris from your gutters, roof, eaves and downspouts.
+A fire can easily spark if embers happen to enter overflowing gutters — especially in dry conditions.
+Be sure to remove all debris from your gutters, roof, eaves and downspouts to minimize this risk.